Peck's personal Web site

 People's Blisters offer a welcome pause to catch one's breath.

 Prof. Berman runs out of both lunch and trail and threatens to turn vindictive.

-Thanks Bog that this bridgey thing is here.
+we're glad that this bridge thing is here.

 the Col de Riedmatten, above Arolla.
-Dr Peck is viewed whilst watching a helicopter
+Dr Peck is watching a helicopter

 come in to the Cabane de Dixence across the valley to pick up someone less fortunate